 On August 31 William Saroyan was born in Fresno, California, to Armenak and Takoohi Saroyan.
 Only three years later Saroyan’s father, Armenak, died at the early age of thirty-six.
 He was to remain in William’s mind as a very dim memory, but also as an enduring source of motivation and encouragement, for Armenak had also been a writer, an unpublished one.
-The son meant to succeed where the father, in impossible circumstances, had failed.
+The son meant to succeed where the father, under impossible circumstances, had failed.

 "Laughed, burned finger, squawked, laughed, fell off chair, squawked, laughed, chased a rabbit, didn’t catch it, squawked."
-Following their father’s death, William, his brother Henry and his sisters Zabel and Cozette spent several years at the Fred Finch Orphanage in Oakland, while Armenak’s young widow Takoohi took up menial work in nearby San Francisco.
+Following their father’s death, William, his brother Henry, and his sisters Zabel and Cozette spent several years at the Fred Finch Orphanage in Oakland, while Armenak’s young widow Takoohi took up menial work in nearby San Francisco.

 Takoohi and her children are reunited in Fresno.
 She worked in fruit packinghouses, and William’s maternal grandmother Lucy, who was to be a strong influence on him, took care of the household.
 Saroyan left school early — the school work was too slow and predictable and there was constant friction, caused by boredom and by frequent reminders that he was the son of an immigrant.
 When he was twelve years old, little Saroyan read, by chance, the Guy de Maupassant story ‘The Bell,’ and the secret ambition to be a writer started to form.
 He became, then, a frequent visitor to Fresno’s public library while selling newspapers or working as a telegram messenger.
 Began to change the world, using a bicycle, a baseball bat, and a pair of pliers.
 In 1925 Saroyan left Fresno Technical high school without a diploma, and worked in the vineyards and in his uncle, Aram Saroyan’s law office.